Welfare Rights Conference 2017

 Our London venue is Resource for London, 356 Holloway Road, London, N7 6PA

 We will have an exhibition space at both conferences hosting exhibitors showcasing their work, products and services.
 If you are interested in exhibiting at our conference, please email Sebastien at email@example.com.

 Booking a place

-Early Bird booking prices - valid before 1st of June 2017 - start from £114 for voluntary organisations and £152 for statutory and lawyers.
+Booking prices start from £133 for voluntary organisations and £175.75 for statutory and lawyers.